smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Audit Core System.md

 - Added comprehensive details about KMS integration and error handling
 - Replaced legacy ConsoleLogger with StructuredLogger and integrated LoggerFactory for consistent, factory-based logging across the system
 - Enhanced observability with structured logging, performance metrics, and error tracking capabilities
+- Integrated DatabasePresetHandler with optimized queries and organization priority
+- Added Sentry initialization for error monitoring and reporting
+- Updated server initialization to include configuration manager and enhanced service initialization

 **List of new sections added**
 - Observability and OTLP Exporter Configuration
 - KMS Encryption in Configuration Management
 - Structured Logging Implementation
+- Database Preset Handler with Organization Priority

 **List of deprecated/removed sections**
 - None